subnero1/MapMakie.jl/README.md

 MapAxis(args...; origin, kwargs...) -> axis::Makie.Axis
 ```

-Create a new `Axis` showing OpenStreetMaps.
+Create a new `Axis` showing OpenStreetMap.

 The object returned by this function is a plain `Makie.Axis` and can be used to plot additional data like any other `Axis`.
 The map is shown in `MapMaths.WebMercator` coordinates shifted by `-WebMercator(origin)`.